 We support your right to end your treatment when you choose.
 We also strongly urge you to talk with your psychologist about your thoughts of terminating when you are considering ending therapy.
 Whether the decision to terminate is a result of feeling that the issues that led you to therapy are resolved, or a feeling that treatment is stalled, our foremost desire regarding termination is for a good ending.
 Often, the last few weeks of therapy are quite productive, as loose ends are tied up.
 And if you are feeling frustrated with the progress of therapy, discussing this feeling can often lead to substantial progress with your current therapist, or an informed referral to another professional who may be more helpful to you.

-If you use insurance, you are responsible for providing the information needed to bill your insurance or managed care company.
+If you use insurance, you are responsible for providing the information needed to bill your insurance company.
 Complete all insurance information on our forms carefully so that your bill is paid appropriately by your benefit company.
-If a check from an insurance or managed care company is mailed to you, you are responsible for paying that amount at your next appointment.
+If a check from an insurance company is mailed to you, you are responsible for paying that amount at your next appointment.

 When you make an appointment with a psychologist, you are reserving that time for yourself.
 Please know that if you are late for your session, the session will end on time.
 If you cancel an appointment with more than 24 hours notice, this allows your therapist time to fill the space, and you are not charged.
-If you cancel with less than 24 hours notice, you will be responsible for paying for the missed appointment at our next session.
+If you cancel with less than 24 hours notice, you will be responsible for paying the full charge (insurance cannot be used) for the missed appointment at our next session.
 Similarly, if you miss your session entirely, you will still be responsible for paying for the time, and payment will be due at the beginning of the next session.